hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-indy.md

 #### indy-node

-indy-node is the python code that implements the Indy Public Ledger - the set of permissioned instances (nodes) that accept and process public ledger read and write requests from Indy clients (usually called "Agents").
+indy-node is the (mostly) python code that implements the Indy Public Ledger - the set of permissioned instances (nodes) that accept and process public ledger read and write requests from Indy clients (usually called "Agents").
 In a test network such as we used for the demonstration, the network can be very small (a minimum of 4 nodes) and each node runs the same docker image.
 In the Sovrin Foundation's live, global Hyperledger Indy network, there are many more nodes, and each Steward (permissioned node operator) compiles and configures their own version of indy-node.
 The latter is an important element of diversity in the network - if every node was running an identical version of the software on the same platform, a bug that broke the common setup would bring down the entire network.

 The acceptable number of concurrent node failures in an Indy network is an important parameter of Indy's Plenum consensus algorithm.
 A Plenum network that can survive F node failures must have at least 3F+1 nodes.
 Thus, a minimum network that can survive the loss of one node (F=1) must have the 4 nodes we used for the demonstration.
 A network capable of 10 failed nodes, must have at least 31 nodes - the bigger the F, the more nodes, the more reliability from faults.
 However, adding too many nodes to the network is also problematic - the more nodes, the longer it takes to reach consensus.
 As discussed earlier, Sovrin addresses that issue by having many Steward (nodes), but only have a subset of them active as validators contributing to the consensus algorithm.
 The rest are "observers" that support only reads of Public Ledger data, but that can be activated as validators when node failures are detected.

 #### indy-sdk

 The indy-sdk repo contains the code that allows a piece of software - an Agent - to interact with the Public Ledger and to keep track (in a wallet - a specialized data store) of the keys and other Identity-related data.
-The indy-sdk consists of one core component (written in Rust) that compiles to a "c-callable" library (called "libindy") and a number of language specific "wrappers" for the library.
+The indy-sdk consists of one core component (written mostly in Rust) that compiles to a "c-callable" library (called "libindy") and a number of language specific "wrappers" for the library.
 A "c-callable" library means that the library components can be called from the majority of languages, eliminating the need for an implementation in each language.
 The wrappers, currently available in Python, Java, C# (.NET) and node.js, allow the creation of a Indy agents in each of those languages.

 As mentioned, the indy-sdk implements a wallet that is used to store the Indy data collected by an Identity on an Indy network - DIDs, private keys, Verifiable Credentials and more.
 The indy-sdk implements a default implementation of the wallet, and is pluggable - meaning a capable developer can implement a replacement wallet.
 The default indy wallet is based on the open source sqllite database.